PedroMiguelTorresCarneiro/IC/project1/partIII/README.md

 ```md
     - Reduction of bits used to represent an image, by reducing the number of distinct colors or intensity levels used to represent an image
 ```
-This processe reduce the number of bits to represent each pixel, compressing the image.
+This process reduces the number of bits to represent each pixel, compressing the image.
 However, quantization inherently introduces some loss of information, which can affect image quality.

-### **Mathematical Formula for Quantization**

 $$
 Q(x) = \text{round}\left( \frac{x}{\text{stepSize}} \right) \times \text{stepSize} \quad,\quad \text{stepSize} = \left( \frac{256}{2^{q}} \right)